 More importantly, my sense of being overwhelmed has sensitized me to what any new reader of my blogs must feel.
 Forget about technical issues – just think about navigating all the content.
 I have put myself in the shoes of a first-time visitor to my blogs and it makes me feel like a dump truck has just backed up and emptied its load on top of me.

-Without going into more detail, and there is much more I could say, I have decided to simplify my writing ministry by focusing on my books and one blog.
-That one blog is a new one because it made more sense to start anew than to try to use any of the existing ones.
+Without going into more detail, and there is much more I could say, I have decided to simplify my ministry by focusing exclusively on writing books.
 Again, there are many reasons behind this, but it is not worth troubling you with all that information.
-Here is the new blog:
+Here is the new website about the books.

 My transition begins immediately.
 Other than the daily Old Testament podcasts, I will not be posting anymore to any of the existing blogs.
-All my writing from today forward will be through the new blog.
-None of your existing e-mail subscriptions will be transferred to the new blog; if you want to receive notifications of its posts, you will have to sign up there.
+All my writing from today forward will be for books.

 Though I won’t be posting anymore to these existing five blogs, I will maintain them for you for another year.
 I did not feel right about letting them go without an extensive notice period.
 Therefore, they will not go dark until June 30, 2018 – coinciding with the end of my podcasting (related post below).